Skip to Content

 • Choose the right size of cowboy boots for your feet.
 This is important, we have a very thorough size guide here!

-• When removing a high heeled cowboy boot, you should use your hands to massage the entire soles of the feet to improve blood circulation.
+• When removing high-heeled cowboy boots, you should use your hands to massage the entire soles of the feet to improve blood circulation.
 Soaking your feet in warm water for 20-30 minutes is also a good help.

 • Change your exercise routine: reduce regular stress in your knees, hips, and back during exercises